Nancy078/eratosthenes/README.md

 # eratosthenes

-This repo contains modules to calculate all prime numbers given a max number, and plots the proportion of these primse numbers
+This repo contains modules to calculate all prime numbers given a max number, and plots the proportion of these prime numbers